sendbird/sendbird-platform-sdk-java/docs/ReportContentSubjectApi.md

 <a name="reportMessageById"></a>
 # **reportMessageById**
-> ReportMessageByIdResponse reportMessageById(channelType, channelUrl, messageId, apiToken, reportMessageByIdData)
+> ReportMessageByIdResponse reportMessageById(apiToken, channelType, channelUrl, messageId, reportMessageByIdData)

 Report a message